Rong Xian Mian Guan (Qianjiang Road)

 On Takeout and Delivery

 The pickled fish noodle soup is a dish where timing matters.
-The fish is briefly blanched to order, and noodles absorb broth quickly.
+The fish is briefly blanched to order, noodles absorb broth quickly.
 If you are considering takeout, the ban chuan (dry-mixed) format will hold better than the soup-based bowls, which will be noticeably different by the time you open the container.
-The marinated meats, chicken feet, duck's head, and meatballs, travel well and are worth adding regardless of format.
+The marinated meats, chicken feet, duck's head, meatballs, travel well and are worth adding regardless of format.
 If your priority is the signature fish soup, eating in is the correct call.
 Off-premise is acceptable for the dry noodles and cold sides, but it is not the same experience.

 How It Compares to Other Hangzhou Noodle Shops